dadvisor/dAdvisor/README.md

 	docker-compose up -d

 ## Find out the network traffic
-In order to find out the traffic, you'll need two new containers:
+In order to find out the traffic, you'll need the use the following command:
-1. A container inside the network to perform a DNS translation from container-ID to IP-address.
-2. A container to inspect the network traffic.

-For 1. you'll need the following commands:

-Note: change `--net` to the network in which you want to find out the traffic

-	docker run \
-	  --net=dadvisor_default \
-	  --publish=5001:5001 \
-	  --name=dns \
-	  --detach=true \
-	  dadvisor/dns:latest

-For 2. you'll need the following commands:

 	docker run \
 	  --name=dadvisor \